 No matter what reheat route you take, pay attention to all of the components to make sure everything is thoroughly cooked.

 If you’re anything like us, chances are you like to make big batches of Italian food and stick some in the freezer for a later date.

-Make sure you thaw your frozen chicken parm as soon as you decide on reheating it.
+Just like with reheating pasta with cream sauce, be sure you thaw your frozen chicken parm as soon as you decide on reheating it.

 This may take more time, but it will be worth it in the long-run.